One of your biggest decisions is choosing what to do with your hair.

 Less pressure on the scalp

-Sisterlocks comprises tiny locs: this means less pressure on your scalp.
+Sisterlocks comprise tiny locs: this means less pressure on your scalp.
 Thick dreads are heavy on the scalp which may cause hair loss, receding hairline, or even traction alopecia.

 The Cons Of Sisterlocks

-You still must pay for the first few re-tightening sessions but, once your Sisterlocks is mature, you can do them yourself in the convenience of your home.
+You still must pay for the first few re-tightening sessions but, once your Sisterlocks are mature, you can do them yourself in the convenience of your home.